minura99/Deep-Fake-Detection-Tool/README.md

    └── README.md # Project introduction and setup instructions

 ## Contributing
 We welcome contributions!
-Please fork the repository and submit a pull request for any features, bug fixes, or improvements.
+Please fork the repository and submit a pull request for any features, bug fixes, or improvements.</br>
+IT21340864 - EDIRISINGHEGE E M N
+IT21345678 - Anupama K G A

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.